 While you don’t need to check on your super every single day – and in fact, you shouldn’t – it’s a good idea to check it every now and then to ensure you’re on track to hitting your retirement goals.
 You can do this via the Member Portal.
 Within the portal, you’ll be able to see your recent contributions, your total balance, your investment choices and your current insurance.

-If you’re unsure whether your current super balance puts you on track for retirement, you can use the Super SA projection calculator to check.
+If you’re unsure whether your current super balance puts you on track for retirement, you can use the Super projection calculator to check.